Chinatown Char Siu Ribs Or Pork Taste Great Cooked Indoors Or Out

 1 teaspoon red food coloring

 About the ribs.
 Many Chinese restaurants use spareribs that are chopped into 3-4" riblets with a cleaver.
 If you want, your butcher can make you riblets with her band saw.
 If not, you can do them whole.
-I like baby backs for this recipe because they are a bit meathier.
+I like baby backs for this recipe because they are meathier on top of the bone.

 About the Chinese ingredients.
 There are no substitutes for hoisin sauce, five spice powder, or sesame oil.
-They are responsible for most of what we think of as the flavor of Chinese food.
+They are responsible for most of what we think of as the flavor of Chinese food in the US.
 Five spice powder is easy to make at home (click the link above for my recipe), but the others are not easily made.
 Click on the links for more info on these ingredients.
 If you have trouble finding them in your grocery store, try Amazon.com.

 About the hot sauce.
 If you have an Asian-style chili sauce you can use it, but any old hot sauce will work fine in this marinade since it provides more heat than flavor.
 The recipe above produces mild heat.
 Add more if you love pain.